 Abuse of Veterans Health Leave

 Obtaining or using job-protected leave under false pretenses or by falsifying medical documents is subject to disciplinary action up to and including termination.
-You must request Veterans Health Leave from your manager (if less than 4 days) or the Leave Center (if 4 or more days) prior to the time off, not after it is taken.

 1 Texas Government Code Section 661.924